Joostvandevondel/Getting-and-cleaning-data/README.md

 # Getting-and-cleaning-data

-This is a repo with the R-file for the peer assesment of Coursera Getting and cleaning data in the datascience track
+This is a repo with the R-file for the peer assesment of Coursera Getting and cleaning data in the datascience track In this readme you can find the different steps to execute this assignment.
+The download of the data and the R-file which is located in this repo as well.

 ## Step 1: Download
 *	Unzip the data from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
 *	Rename the folder to "data".